 Voluntourism

 Costa Rica offers eco-tourists countless opportunities to experience its diverse ecology and rich culture.
-One of the planet's most enlightened and responsible approaches to it environment and to eco-tourism, Costa Rica protects its ecological and cultural heritage.
-Costa Rica invites world travelers to join in this South American country's continuing efforts to develop sustainibility, environmental education and reforestation.
-"Voluntourism" is an important industry in Costa Rica.
-Volunteer to help sustain Costa Ricans by teaching English.
+One of the planet’s most enlightened and responsible approaches to it environment and to eco-tourism, Costa Rica protects its ecological and cultural heritage.
+Costa Rica invites world travelers to join in this South American country’s continuing efforts to develop sustainability, environmental education and reforestation.
+A travel style known as “voluntourism” is an important industry in Costa Rica.
+Visitors engage in a number of activities to help sustain the Costa Rican economy, culture and environment.
+One opportunity you may consider pursuing is volunteering to help sustain Costa Ricans by teaching English.
 Help preserve dwindling sea turtle populations, enrich the life of a native child, or work on an organic farm.
-True eco-tourists are enlightened.
-After "‘voluntouring" in Costa Rica, they are informed and enriched.
+Eco-tourism is beneficial to both the visitor and the local population.
+After “‘voluntouring” in Costa Rica, visitors leave informed and enriched by the experience.

 Service